aguscsc/Bidirectional-Buck-DC-DC-converter/README.md

   Where:
   - \($I_{sat}$\) = Saturation current
   - \($B_{sat}$\) = saturation flux density of the core material
-  - \($l$\) = effective magnetic path lenght of the core
+  - \($l$\) = effective magnetic path length of the core
   - \($\mu_{0}$\) = permeability of a vacuum
   - \($\mu_{r}$\) = relative permeability of the material
   - \($N$\) = number of turns

-Recomendation: use coil64 to check your calculations, research skin effect and how different AWG interact with the frequency you're using (https://en.wikipedia.org/wiki/Skin_effect).
+Recommendation: use coil64 to check your calculations, research skin effect and how different AWG interact with the frequency you're using (https://en.wikipedia.org/wiki/Skin_effect).
 ### Capacitor
 - To be dimensioned from capacitor current balance:
 - buck